Avoid Conflict Gracefully

 Of course, an easy way to avoid is to say little or just disappear.
 But sometimes that’s not an option and you have to say something.
 This is especially common if you're leading or coordinating a group of people.

-Metaphors useful in constructing an avoiding response include: set aside the issue, not go into that, maintain focus on (something else), give priority to (something else) delay or postpone discussion; wait until the time is right (or we have the energy required, the time needed, etc.), think things through, agree to disagree.
+Metaphors useful in constructing an avoiding response include: set aside the issue, not go into that, maintain focus on (something else), give priority to (something else), delay or postpone discussion; wait until the time is right (or we have the energy required, the time needed, etc.), think things through, agree to disagree.

 Sample transition phrases:

-I’d rather not open that up right now.
+• I’d rather not open that up right now.

-Sorry, I’m not ready to discuss that right now.
-I think we’d better stay focused on (whatever other task or topic is in play) for now and deal with this (contentious) question later.
+• I think we’d better stay focused on (whatever other task or topic is in play) for now and deal with this (contentious) question later.

-I agree that we need to discuss that, but I’m too (tired, stressed, distracted, upset, anxious, etc.) to take it on right now.
-Could we agree on another time to discuss it?
+• I agree that we need to discuss that, but I’m too (tired, stressed, distracted, upset, anxious, etc.) to take it on right now.
+How about Wednesday at 10am?

-I will be a much better partner in discussing that if I take some time to think it through.
+• I will be a much better partner in discussing that if I take some time to think it through.
 Could we put it aside for now and discuss it later?

-Maybe we just need to agree to disagree on that.
+• Maybe we just need to agree to disagree on that.

 Soon the concepts behind the phrases will take root in your brain and you'll find your own spontaneous words for a request to Avoid without a second thought.